A Week Skiing in Vail, Colorado

 Vail has a large choice of restaurants for dinner.
 Most of the one we tried were good.
 We had Mexican at El Sabor, Indian at Annapurna Nepali & Indian Cuisine and American at Vail Chophouse.
 Being born in Switzerland I wanted to try the Swiss Chalet, one of Vail’s Village best known restaurants.
 It was very disappointing.
 The food was average, the place was very noisy with a lot of kids.
 They brought our main course before our appetizer…Not what you expect when you spend that kind of money.
 They told us they were having a bad night, which happens.

 The snow conditions were not that great for the season.
 Locals blamed la Niña.
-Some parts of the slopes were very icy, which caused my wife to crash and hurt her knee.
-The ski patrol was very helpful and took her on a snow mobile to the closest gondola.
-She did not break anything, but her knee is still bothering her a few months later.
-That was a bad end to our vacation, but we will go back to Vail in the future when ski conditions are better.
+Some parts of the slopes were very icy, which caused my wife, who is an average skier, to crash when she hit an ice patch.
+The ski patrol was very helpful and took her on a snowmobile to the closest gondola down to the village, where she went to the local hospital.
+Upon returning home, we learned she tore her ACL and MCL, and three places in her shoulder.
+That was a bad end to our vacation!
+We love Vail and will return, but we will be more careful to check snow conditions before our next visit and make sure all future ski trips have "good" snow before venturing out.